Engee documentation

 Details

-• Dialog - the numerator coefficients are specified in the parameters Numerator coefficients;
+• Dialog — the coefficients of the numerator are set in the parameter Numerator coefficients;

-• Input port - numerator coefficients are sent to the Num port.
+• Input port — the numerator coefficients are sent to the Num port.

 Values